 office: H-680B, Health Sciences Building

 Seattle, WA 98195-7660

 campus box: 357660

-Before moving to Seattle in 2001, Dr. Harris served for 20 years with the U.S. Public Health Service and CDC, where he was a co-investigator of a 120,000-person cholera vaccine trial in Bangladesh, led development of the 70-country AIDS prevention program at the Agency for International Development, oversaw development of CDC's Guide to Community Preventive Services, and served as CDC's policy director under Dr. David Satcher, its liaison to the U.S. Preventive Services Task Force, and as its lead participant in the development for HEDIS quality-of-care measures by the National Committee for Quality Assurance.
-Dr. Harris is a physician, board-certified in internal medicine and preventive medicine.
-He also received a Masters of Public Health from Johns Hopkins University and a Masters of Business Administration from the University of Washington.
+Dr. Harris began his public health career as an Epidemic Intelligence Service Officer (disease detective) with the U.S. Public Health Service and CDC.
+Before moving to Seattle in 2001, Dr. Harris served for 20 years with CDC, where he was a co-investigator of a 120,000-person cholera vaccine trial in Bangladesh, led development of the 70-country AIDS prevention program at the Agency for International Development, oversaw development of CDC's Guide to Community Preventive Services, and served as CDC's policy director under Dr. David Satcher, its liaison to the U.S. Preventive Services Task Force, and as its lead participant in the development for HEDIS quality-of-care measures by the National Committee for Quality Assurance.
+Dr. Harris is an epidemiologist and physician, board-certified in internal medicine and preventive medicine.
+He also received a Master’s of Public Health from Johns Hopkins University and a Master’s of Business Administration from the University of Washington.